cdoublev/css/doc/serialize/README.md

 ## Declared to actual value

-`Element.style`, and multiple `CSSRule.style` and `HTMLElementStyle.style` existing at different locations, can have different declaration values for the same property and applying to the same `Element`.
-CSS cascade defines how to resolve a *cascaded value* from these declared values, and other values at later processing steps:
+`Element.style`, and multiple `CSSRule.style` and `HTMLElementStyle.style` existing at different locations, can have different declaration values applying to the same `Element` for the same property.
+CSS cascade defines how to resolve a *cascaded value* from these declared values, and other values at later processing stages:

   - *authored value*: the input value used to set the property
   - [declared value](https://drafts.csswg.org/css-cascade-5/#declared): *each property declaration applied to an element contributes a declared value for that property*